yeshenpy/EvoRainbow/README.md

 The `env_name` refers to the name of the conda environment you create.

-Then directly run 'run.sh'.
+Then directly run `run.sh`.
 We recommend checking the commands inside the `run.sh` file as it uses `nohup`.
 If you want to run it directly, please remove the `nohup` related instructions.
 ```
 chmod 777 ./run.sh
 ./run.sh
 ```

-The specific hyperparameter settings need to be adjusted according to the original paper.
+In MUJOCO tasks, `-Value_Function` is a hyperparameter used to select between Critic and PeVFA. `-theta` is the probability of using a surrogate. `-EA_tau` is the hyperparameter for Genetic Soft Update. `-damp` is the hyperparameter for CEM.
+In MetaWorld tasks, we remove `-Value_Function` for simplicity.
+These specific hyperparameter settings need to be adjusted according to the original paper.
+Other hyperparameters can be kept at their default settings.

 ## :beginner: License & Acknowledgements